-Our mission is to advance liberty and justice for every person through equal opportunity and access to the means to become capital owners to achieve this, we promote understanding of the principles of economic and social justice and the free market theory of binary economics; develop practical applications, policy reforms and comprehensive strategies; and work with servant leaders, citizen-activists and other organizations to build justice-based enterprises, communities and nations of economically independent citizen-owners.
+Our mission is to advance liberty and justice for every person through equal opportunity and access to the means to become capital owners.
+To achieve this we promote understanding of economic and social justice principles and the free market theory of binary economic.
+We develop practical applications, policy reforms and comprehensive strategies; and work with servant leaders, citizen-activists and other organizations to build justice-based enterprises, communities and nations of economically independent citizen-owners.

-We will attain the ideas by what we believe to be the most important factor, “Justice Base Leadership” (JBL) which is a philosophy that aligns individual and group values, mission, actions, structures, and systems around a shared understanding of, and adherence to, clearly defined and universal principles of social and economic justice.
+We will attain these goals through what we believe is the most important factor, “Justice Base Leadership” (JBL).
+This is a philosophy that aligns individual and group values, mission, actions, structures, and systems around a shared understanding of, and adherence to, clearly defined and universal principles of social and economic justice.
 It relates to the development of an individual business or organization, as well as to a larger economic or political system.

 JBL encompasses concepts of “Servant Leadership” transformational leadership, and “principle – centered leadership,” all of which recognize the impact of personal and organizational values on the behavior, performance and development of the leader, other members, and the organization as a whole.

 Reflected in the JBL philosophy are three aspects of servant leadership: trust, appreciation, and empowerment of others.
 The four components of transformational leadership embodied in JBL are: charisma or idealized influence (the leader as a role model)’ inspirational motivation, intellectual stimulation, and consideration of the individual.
-As expressed in JBL, the components of principle- centered leadership include: persons character, competence, and commitment to natural law principles.
+As expressed in JBL, the components of principle- centered leadership include a persons’ character, competence, and commitment to natural law principles.

 Principle – based leaders build these principles into the center of their lives, their relationships with others, their agreements and contracts, and their mission statements and management processes.